enasequence/ena-ftp-downloader/README.md

 * sra_bytes
 * sra_md5

-The *_bytes column data allows the Downloader to track how much space is required for the download and to show the download progress for each file.

-The *_md5 column data allows the Downloader to calculate the MD5 checksum of the file after downloading it and compare it to the original MD5 to verify that the file has been downloaded without errors.

-The order of the columns in the report file is not important.
+5. The order of the columns in the report file is insignificant.

 # Error Handling
 1. In case of a failed/partial download, the Downloader will attempt to clean up any remnants.
 It is recommended that